vladhc/rl-udacity/p2_continuous/README.md

 ## Other thoughts

-* PPO appeared to be very a stable algorithm (comparing to DQN).
+* PPO appeared to be pretty stable (comparing to DQN).
 As soon, as bugs were fixed, it progressively trained on every environment nearly without hyperparameter tweaks from one env to another.
 * I had problems implementing exploration in continous action space.
 If the variance of the action was depending on the state, the agent quickly stopped exploring, converging to local minimum.
 Entropy bonus is supposed to be used only in the discreete action set.
 Adding random noise to actions doesn't work either - it leads to divisions by zero in `R=new_P/old_p` coefficient calculation (there are always chances that action with noise has zero probability to be sampled under the current distribution).
 Adding small values to the denominator lead to permanent distortion of the policy.
 The only simple solution I found, was to make the variance a separate parameter of the network, which doesn't depend on the state.
 This allowed agent to spend more time exploring.
 If you know of other relatively simple ways of making agent explore - please let me know.
 * Also having action variance as a separate parameter allowed to easier analyze what's happening with the network: if the network was performing good with high variance and the variance is decreasing, than stable improvement of the performance should be expected even if the reward graph doesn't go up for some time.
 * Making parallel computation of GAE gave a good impact on the training process and allowed to develop and debug faster.
 I also tried to run parallel environments, but that surprisingly slowed down the training speed.
 Most probably, the overhead on communication between processes kills the whole benefit of such optimization.
 Long live the Global Interpreter Lock!